ietf-scim-wg/draft-ietf-scim-cursor-pagination/draft-ietf-scim-cursor-pagination-04.md

 # Query Parameters and Response Attributes

-The following table describes the URL pagination parameters requests for using cursor-based pagination:
+The following table describes the URL pagination parameters for requesting cursor-based pagination:

 | Parameter | Description |
 cursor | The string value of the nextCursor attribute from a previous result page.
 The cursor value MUST be empty or omitted for the first request of a cursor-paginated query.
 This value may only contained characters from the unreserved characters set defined in section 2.2 of [RFC3986] |